-- Parent should inform the school in writing in regards to serious allergies.
+- Parents should inform the school in writing in regard to serious allergies.

 - Students are expected to display good table manners.

-- Students should dispose unwanted bottles, juice boxes, tissue papers and wastes in the bins provided, both in the classroom and the playground.
+- Students should dispose of unwanted bottles, juice boxes, tissue papers, and wastes in the bins provided, both in the classroom and the playground.

 g.
 School Uniform